 Blood-Free Jobs in Allied Health

-Health Information Specialist – this in-demand career path is great for those with strong organization and data management skills.
+Health Information Specialist – this career path is great for those with strong organization and data management skills.
 Health Information Technology jobs handle the patient’s electronic medical records and ensure the quality, accuracy and security of all patient data.

 Pharmacy Technician – those with strong administrative, medical and customer service skills would be a great fit for this technical line of work.
 Pharmacy Technicians assist pharmacists in dispensing drugs and perform administrative duties critical to help the pharmacy run smoothly.